KarthiCholan/Python/EC2Stops_SNS_Lambda/README.md

-# Python program to send SNS Notification when EC2 stops
+# Steps to configure to trigger SNS Notification when EC2 stops using AWS Lambda and Cloud Watch Events

 1. Create an SNS Topic
 Go to the Amazon SNS console.